pluginever/wc-serial-numbers/readme.txt

 - **Subscription Support:** You’ll have the option to sell your subscription products with the WooCommerce subscription feature.
 It will give you all the features and functionalities to sell keys by managing subscriptions efficiently.

-- **Rest API:** You’ll be able to operate set of standard rules and conventions for communicating with other web-based applications and services.
+- **Rest API:** You’ll be able to operate a set of standard rules and conventions for communicating with other web-based applications and services.
 REST API treats everything as a resource, including a WC product.
 License keys are managed as resources and are accessed through endpoints that are also resources.

 - **Fast Checkout:** You’ll have the option to let your customers go through a fast checkout process if they only add digital products to their cart.
 With this option, customers won't have to worry about filling out fields they don't need to.